Data Definitions

 To Top

+An aggregate score summarizing how schools within an area, on average, are faring on all indicators of the 5Essentials Survey.
 The 5Essentials Survey is administered to students and teachers, with an optional parent survey, once a year.
-After in-depth survey scoring, schools receive individualized web-based reports that offer a comprehensive view of their school environment.
+Research has shown that 5Essentials Survey indicators reliably predict school success on a variety of outcomes for both high school and elementary schools.
 Data from the survey (“My School My Voice”) comes from ISBE’s Report Card Library.

 Health Insurance Coverage